vroland/epdiy/examples/www-image/README.md

 #define IMG_URL ("https://loremflickr.com/"STR(EPD_WIDTH)"/"STR(EPD_HEIGHT))
 ```

+Progressive JPG images are not supported.

 Note that as default an random image taken from loremflickr.com is used.
-You can use any URL that points to a valid Image, take care to use the right renderer (jpg or bmp), or you can also use the image-service [cale.es](https://cale.es) to create your own gallery.
+You can use any URL that points to a valid Image, take care to use the right JPG format, or you can also use the image-service [cale.es](https://cale.es) to create your own gallery.

 If your epaper resolution is not listed, just send me an email, you can find it on my [profile page on Github](https://github.com/martinberlin).